 Weddings at City Hall

-The Council Building at City Hall is now open to members of the public in a limited capacity to appear as a delegation, speak at a public hearing or meet with elected officials by appointment.
+The Council Building at City Hall is open to members of the public in a limited capacity.

 All individuals entering City Hall and any other City-operated facility, including the City Clerk’s Department, located on the main floor in the Susan A. Thompson Building at 510 Main St., are required to wear a face mask.